AP classes are an excellent way for advanced students to challenge themselves.

 Another resource at your child’s high school is the AP coordinator, who should have information about all of the exams, dates, and deadlines.

-The coordinator may be a guidance counselor, so keep in mind that you need to ask questions early so that you have time for them to work you into their schedule.
+The coordinator may be a guidance counselor, so remember that you need to ask questions early so that you have time for them to work you into their schedule.

 What to Do if Your School Doesn’t Offer AP Classes